stianloader/Starloader/README.md

 the source.
 You MAY NOT redistribute the built shadowjar as it contains code written by people that have not opted into a license that allows that.

-Additionally the net.minestom.server package was written by contributors of the Minestom project, licensed under the Apache 2.0 project.
+Additionally the net.minestom.server package was written by contributors of the Minestom project, also licensed under the Apache 2.0 project.